jlombard314159/Probability-of-Detection-integrated-Step-Selection-Function/README.md

 # Installing the Package

 The recommended approach for installing PDiSSF is to use download the .zip file and install to R locally.
-The recommended specifications for installing the package are: R  version blah blah.
+The recommended specifications for installing the package are: R >= 4.0.0.